 31/08/1996 (DFB Pokal 2nd Round) SpVgg Greuther Fürth 2 1.FC Nürnberg 1

 Only the second-ever meeting between the two sides in the DFB Pokals saw both sides in the third level of German football after Nürnberg’s first-ever demotion from Bundesliga.2.

 A record crowd of 44,181 saw the two third division clubs put the Frankenderby back under the national spotlight.
 Fürth were nominally the home side even though the match took place in the Frankenstadion.
 A feisty first half saw five yellow cards and, in the end, the Fürth won 2-1 thanks to goals from Markus Lotter and Heinrich Dumpert.
 Current Werder Bremen sporting director Frank Baumann was in the losing Nürnberg side that day.

 Direct transfers between the two rivals is a big no-no, so there are few examples from down the years.
 However, in 1920 just after Fürth had lost in the German Championship final to Nürnberg Hans Sutor married a woman from Nürnberg.
 This was frowned upon by the club and he was handed a playing ban.
 He then joined Der Club and went on to win three championships with them.

-Johannes Geis is currently at Nürnberg after spells at Mainz, Schalke, and Sevilla but it was at Fürth that he began his career.
-Timothy Tillman spent a period at Nürnberg on loan from Bayern Munich II in 2018 but has now signed full time for Fürth.
+Johannes Geis played for Nürnberg after spells at Mainz, Schalke, and Sevilla but it was at Fürth that he began his career.
+Timothy Tillman spent a period at Nürnberg on loan from Bayern Munich II in 2018.

 Niclas Füllkrug also played on loan for Fürth (2013-14) before spending two years with Nürnberg.